harplife/zettelkasten/study_LearnOpenGL.md

 #### Perspective Division
 - `w` component of 4D vector coordinate serves more purpose than assisting with translation (moving vertex) - it is also used to apply Perspective Division.
 - Perspective Division is the final step in Graphics Pipeline where XYZ coordinates are divided by `w`.
-In essence,
+In essence, if `w = z`
 - Orthographic Projection directly maps all coordinates inside the frustum to Normalized Device Coordinates without any special side effects since it won't touch the `w` component of the transformed vector (`w` component remains equal to `1.0`).

 ## Camera